-A correlation map for the external hazards was developed in D21.2 (List of external hazards to be considered in ASAMPSA_E) WP21 of the ASAMPSA_E project [15].
+A correlation map for the external hazards was developed in D21.2 (List of external hazards to be considered in ASAMPSA_E) WP21 of the ASAMPSA_E project [19].
 The analysis of the map has led to the following remarks.

 As already mentioned the combination of external fire and explosion hazards can be classified in the following categories:

 - industrial fire/explosion;

 - military fire/explosion;

 - transportation fire/explosion;

-- pipeline fire/explosion.
+- pipeline fire/explosion;

+- forest fire;

+- lightning fire/explosion or lightning/explosion without fire.